wkbin/AdbFileManager/README.md

 - 🎨 **Material You Design** - Modern UI design following Google's latest design language
 - 📱 **Multi-device Support** - Connect to and manage multiple Android devices
 - 📂 **Intuitive File Navigation** - File browser with path navigation bar, supporting path jump by clicking
+- 🔍 **Directory Navigation** - Easy directory traversal with breadcrumb navigation, allowing instant jumps to parent directories
 - 📝 **File Editing** - Built-in text editor for editing text files on the device
 - 🔒 **Permission Check** - Smart detection and prompting for file operation permission issues
 - 🔄 **Real-time Feedback** - Real-time status feedback for all operations
 - 📥 **File Transfer** - Support for downloading files from and uploading files to devices
+- 🌓 **Dark/Light Theme** - Toggle between dark and light themes for comfortable viewing in any environment
+- 📄 **File Creation** - Create new text files with custom content directly on the device

 ## 🔧 Technology Stack